LiYunyang/ADS-command-line/README.md

    type `a(uthor)` to enter this search mode.
    Use the coventional `^` before the first author, the form of the author goes as Last; Last, First; or Last, F. The search is case insensitive.

-   The year is **required**.
-Can be a single year as 2017 or two years concatenated by '-' for a search within the range.
+   The year is **required**, which can be a single year like `2017` or two years concatenated by '-' for a search within the range.
 3. Journal based
 ![img](https://github.com/LiYunyang/ADS-command-line/blob/master/example/jmode.png)
    type `j(ournal)` to enter this search mode.